tritemio/nbrun/README.md

 # nbrun

-Nbrun automates the execution of Jupyter Notebooks from other notebooks, passing arguments for parametrization.
+Nbrun automates the execution of Jupyter Notebooks, passing arguments for parametrization.
 Nbrun offers a simple yet effective way to remove code duplication and manual steps, allowing to build automated and self-documented analysis pipelines.

 Nbrun contains a single function (`run_notebook()`) which allows to call/execute notebooks, optionally passing arguments.
 With nbrun, you can call a notebook with arguments, similarly to calling a function with arguments.
+When called from a notebook, `run_notebook()` shows links to the template and executed notebooks.

 Nbrun is a small wapper function around [nbconvert](https://github.com/jupyter/nbconvert).